 The Engineer may request a list identifying on-site supervisors and drill rig operators assigned to the project for review and acceptance.
 The list shall contain a detailed summary of each individual's experience in drilled shaft excavation operations including placement of assembled reinforcing cages and concrete in drilled shafts.
 The Engineer will accept or reject the Contractor's qualifications and field personnel within ten working days after receipt of the submission.
 Work shall not start on any drilled shaft until the Contractor's qualifications and field personnel are accepted by the Engineer.
 The Engineer may suspend the drilled shaft construction if the Contractor substitutes field personnel without prior acceptance by the Engineer.
 The Contractor shall be fully liable for the additional costs resulting from the suspension of work and no adjustments in contract time resulting from such suspension of work will be allowed.

 Drilled Shaft Installation Plan.
-At least four weeks prior to the start of drilled shaft construction the Contractor shall submit three of copies of a Drilled Shaft Installation Plan narrative for acceptance by the Engineer.
+At least 30 days prior to the start of drilled shaft construction the Contractor shall submit three of copies of a Drilled Shaft Installation Plan narrative for acceptance by the Engineer.
 In preparing the narrative, the Contractor shall reference the available subsurface geotechnical data provided in the Contract and any geotechnical reports prepared for this project.
 This narrative shall provide at a minimum the following information:

 Description of overall construction operation sequence and the sequence of drilled shaft construction when in groups or lines.